 - Know and obey the letter and spirit of laws applicable to supply management.

-- Conduct supply management activities in accordance with national and international laws, customs, and practices along with these ethical principles and standard.
+- Conduct supply management activities per national and international laws, customs, and practices along with these ethical principles and standards.

 - Any STEMCO employee who is offered gifts or gratuities, of more than a nominal value, shall refuse to accept it or shall return it to the giver.